erwhite19/norovirus/README.md

-# Predicting Norovirus in England
+# Spatio-temporal dynamics of norovirus in wastewater